 How Therapists Work With The Preconscious

-Whether you're experiencing emotional difficulties, trying to make an important decision, dealing with relationship issues, or trying to overcome a mental condition, therapy can help you handle each of those situations.
-Therapists, whether they practice psychoanalytic methods or other types of therapy, help you tap into the thoughts within your preconscious mind.
-They do this for several reasons.
+Whether you're experiencing emotional difficulties, needing to make an important decision, going through relationship issues, or trying to overcome a mental health condition, therapy can help you handle each of those situations.
+In-person and online therapists, whether they practice psychoanalytic methods or other types of therapy, may help you tap into the thoughts within your preconscious mind for several reasons.

-A skilled therapist, can prompt you to remember facts and events that will help you draw your own conclusions.
-If your psychologist knows your background at all, they probably have some ideas about what kinds of experiences you might have had that apply to the current situation.
+A skilled therapist may prompt you to remember facts and events that can help you draw your own conclusions.
+If your psychologist knows your background, they probably have some ideas about what kinds of experiences you may have had that can apply to the current situation.

 Teaching You Through Your Own Experiences